nkatsia/next-best-cs-action-engine/README.md

 # Next Best CS Action Engine

-An n8n workflow that scans a full book of 30–60 customer accounts every morning and outputs the top 5 to focus on today — each with a specific, explainable recommended action, not a generic "reach out".
+An n8n workflow that scans a full book of 30–60 customer accounts every morning and outputs the top 5 to focus on today, each with a specific, explainable recommended action, not a generic "reach out".

 Built to solve a real problem: without prioritization, a CSM's attention defaults to whoever emailed most recently, not whoever actually needs help most.
 The accounts most likely to churn quietly are often the ones generating *no* signal at all (no ticket, no email) just a renewal getting closer while nobody's looking.